 The Coronavirus Pandemic, COVID-19 Testing, and the FFCRA

-COVID-19 is the hot topic health insurance issue in Oregon.
+COVID-19 is a hot topic health insurance issue in Oregon.
 If you lose your health insurance due to COVID-19 or your employer closed because of the Coronavirus, testing is available at no charge.
-The Families First Coronavirus Response Act (FFCRA) passed in March 2020, ensures that everyone can receive COVID-19 testing.
+The Families First Coronavirus Response Act (FFCRA), passed in March 2020, ensures that everyone can receive COVID-19 testing.
 You also qualify for an SEP (Special Enrollment Period).

-See our 5 top Oregon health insurance companies at the bottom of this page.
+See the 5 top Oregon health insurance companies at the bottom of this page.

 Key Details about Health Insurance in Oregon

 Oregon residents can sign up for health insurance using private insurance exchanges.
-These marketplaces offer more ACA-compliant plans than the state, which only deals with a handful of insurers.
+These marketplaces offer more choice of ACA-compliant plans than the state exchange.

-With Health Insurance Exchanges, you gain access to ancillary insurance options like:
+With Health Insurance Exchanges like TrueCoverage, you gain access to ancillary insurance such as:

 Benefits of Working with a Health Insurance Broker

-Like brokers in every state, TrueCoverage must operate without bias.
+Like brokers in every state, TrueCoverage operates without bias.
 Our job is to find you the best health insurance options, regardless of the insurance carrier.
-As brokers, we search for policies that best meet your needs.
-We also assist you throughout your contract.
-For example, if a dispute arose with your insurer, TrueCoverage steps in to help.
+Brokers search for policies that best meet your needs.
+We are there for you throughout your contract.
+For example, if a dispute arises with your insurer, TrueCoverage steps in to help.

 The Top 5 Health Insurance Companies in Oregon

 Choosing from over 50,000 plans is daunting without independent, expert advice.
 That is where TrueCoverage shines.
-To help, we have identified the top five health insurance companies in Oregon.
+To help, we have listed the top five health insurance companies in OR.

-These ratings, from The National Committee for Quality Assurance (NCQA), are based on Consumer Satisfaction, Preventive Care, and Medical treatment options to determine the score.
+Gathered by the National Committee for Quality Assurance (NCQA), these ratings use Consumer Satisfaction, Preventive Care, and Medical treatment options to determine the score.

 - Kaiser Foundation Health Plan of the Northwest, Inc.